Nature

 Aims of the Horsforth Climate Action Nature Group

-- Survey and Enhance Local Biodiversity: We aim to thoroughly map and enhance biodiversity within Horsforth, identifying key areas for conservation and improvement.
+- Survey and Enhance Local Biodiversity: We aim to map and enhance biodiversity within Horsforth, identifying key areas for conservation and improvement.

 - Boost Public Engagement: By increasing community involvement, we foster a deeper connection between residents and their local environment.